 - Your session host (a member of the conference organising team) will begin the session right on the scheduled time.
 There is a countdown clock built in to the portal to assist you with keeping to time.

-- Check your session schedule for your presenters.
-We suggest introducing with the presenter name and organisation.
+- Check your session schedule for your plenary speaker.
+We suggest introducing with the title, presenter and bio.

-- Once you have finished the introduction, your session host will then play the pre-recorded 1-minute summaries as a combined video.
-You will not be visible or heard until it is time for the Q&A. You can of course still engage with delegates in the session via the discussion forum.
+- Once you have finished the introduction, your session host will then put the plenary presenter on stage and you will not be visible or heard until it is time for the Q&A. You can of course still engage with delegates in the session via the discussion forum.

 - If you need to speak with your session host, moderator, or presenters, there will be a “Presenter Chat” that you can use to type any questions you may have throughout the talk.

 Running the Live Q&A

 - At the conclusion of the presentation, your session host will “push” you on screen for the the Q&A component of the session with the presenter.

 - At the start of the Q&A, please remind attendees that a number of Awards and Medals will be announced at the end of the Q&A. Please check the program for which awards and medals are being announced on which day.